hashicorp/consul-template/README.md

 $ make bin
 ```

-If you just want to run the tests:
+If you want to run the tests, first [install consul locally](https://www.consul.io/docs/install/index.html), then:

 ```shell
 $ make test